kasslent/clc-digital-skills/_lessons/module-8.md

 Here's how to remove them from c9.io.

-> ## Class Code-Along: Accessing your files on Cloud 9
+> ## Bonus Exercise: Accessing your files on Cloud 9
 > ### Getting the database
 >
 >To grab our database file which contains all of our settings and actual pages and posts content in the website, we need to access a program called phpMyAdmin.
 This is a graphical user interface that makes it easy to interact with MySQL databases.